floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 Another idea that might make sense is to add integer promotion to the result type.
-Currently the compiler already seems to use the widest input type in an expression as result type.
-Maybe it makes sense to widen all other expression inputs to the result type.
+Currently the compiler already seems to use the widest input type in an expression as result type, promoting the other inputs to this widest type looks like a logical step to me.

-I would keep the strict separation of signed and unsigned integer types though, e.g. mixed signed expressions are not allowed, and any theoretical integer promotion should happen 'across signedness'.
+I would keep the strict separation of signed and unsigned integer types though, e.g. mixed-sign expressions are not allowed, and any theoretical integer promotion should never happen 'across signedness' (e.g. promoting and unsigned expression input to signed).

-From my own experience in C (where I don't allow implicit signedness-conversion via -Wsign-conversion warnings) I can say that this will feel painful in the beginning for C and C++ coders, but it makes for better code and API design in the long run.
+From my own experience in C (where I don't allow implicit sign-conversion via -Wsign-conversion warnings) I can tell that this will feel painful in the beginning for C and C++ coders, but it makes for better code and API design in the long run.

-This experience is also why I'm giving some slack to Zig's extreme integer conversion strictness.
+This experience is also why I'm giving Zig some slack about its conversion strictness.
 After all, maybe I'm just not used to it yet.
 But OTH, I have by now written enough Zig code that I should slowly get used to it, but it *still* feels bumpy.
-All in all I think this is an area where 'strict design purity' can the language in the long run though, and a balance must be found between strictness, convenience and readability.
+All in all I think this is an area where 'strict design purity' can harm the language in the long run though, and a better balance should be found between strictness, convenience and readability.

 ## Using wide integers with bit twiddling code is fast